-Peanut Oil - peanut oil is a good Monounsaturaed fat HOWEVER it is highly prone to rancidity and mold and therefore NOT recommended for use.
+Peanut Oil - peanut oils is a good Monounsaturaed fat HOWEVER it is highly prone to rancidity and mold and therefore NOT recommended for use.
 Many times the peanuts mold before they are even pressed.

 Almond Oil - In India, almond oil can be bought freshly cold pressed from vendors which is called 'sweet almond oil' as the taste is much sweeter than conventional almond oil.
 It's used as a health food and is swallowed directly or stirred in hot milk and given to children before exams!
 It's meant to make them more intelligent.
 It's also considered a remedy for weak eyesight.
-Almond oil is also excellent for your skin and hair and for reducing bags under eyes.
+I've also heard of it curing and healing scars from burns to stretch marks.
+Almond oil is also excellent for your skin and hair and for reducing bags under eyes . . .